Importance of Social Media for Healthcare in India

 There are certain things that one needs to keep in mind while starting on a social media strategy.

 If you don’t have a presence, then it’s time you created it.
-Where all can you be present?
-Facebook Pages/ groups, Twitter Handle, Linkedin Pages and of course your own domain – the website!
+Where can you be present?
+Facebook Pages/ groups, Twitter Handle, Linkedin Pages, and of course your own domain – the website!
 These are a few platforms that you can be on.
-Identify which all platform you would want to be on.
+Identify which all platforms you would want to be on.

 STEP 2: Is creating a strategy.
-A well thought through social media strategy can play a crucial part in Educating and Engaging with the audience, which results the in building the most important aspect in this industry TRUST!!
+A well thought through social media strategy can play a crucial part in Educating and Engaging with the audience, which results in building the most important aspect of this industry TRUST!!

 To ensure this you should always have clear goals.
-Understand the purpose of your organisation’s social media strategy.
+Understand the purpose of your organization’s social media strategy.
 ‘Creating awareness, promoting product/services, sharing information, gaining consumer insight, etc…’

 Next is your Content Strategy.
 What type of content, when & where are you put out?
 That is creating a content calendar.